 - Add onion to the slow cooker, covering the bottom.
-Add crushed garlic, beef broth, tomato soup and red pepper flakes.
+Add crushed garlic, beef broth, tomato soup, remaining 1 Tablespoon of creole seasoning and red pepper flakes.
 Place brisket on top, fat side up.
 Place lid on and set slow cooker on low for 10 hours (no less).

 - When done, remove brisket and pull apart meat with two forks, removing any fat.
 Pour juices from the slow cooker through a strainer.
 Add pulled brisket back to the slow cooker with strained juices.
 Keep on warm until ready to serve.